Amazon Product Title Optimization: Character Limits, Rules & Formulas That Rank

 - Backend keywords: Complement your title keyword density with synonyms and long-tails in Seller Central (not visible to buyers, but crawled by A9).

-The full audit: Let ListingTonic scan your entire listing—title, bullets, keywords, images, pricing—and get a score with specific rewrites.
-Most sellers find 15–25% CTR lift within 2 weeks of title + bullet optimization.
+The full audit: Let ListingTonic scan your entire listing—title, bullets, keywords, images, pricing—and get a score with specific rewrites, grounded in your actual listing and competitors.

 Disclaimer